 Because one day that child will grow into a young adult who has choices that can either harm or contribute to society.
 And when that time comes, there you will be – a flutter in his heart, reminding him he was once worthy of saving and still is.

-As I wrote this post, I thought of the many children and teens who are currently alienated, lost, lonely, sad – those with prolonged feelings of despair that eventually lead to troubled paths and life-altering choices.
-My hope is that we, as a society, do a better job of noticing these children – whether they are in our homes, our communities, on our sport teams, or skateboarding in front of our favorite coffee shops.
+In that moment I thought of the many children and teens who are currently alienated, lost, lonely, and sad – those with prolonged feelings of despair that eventually lead to troubled paths and life-altering choices.
+My hope is that we, as a society, do a better job of noticing these children – whether they are in our homes, our communities, on our sport teams, or skateboarding in front of our favorite coffee shop.
 May we begin to see all children as “our children.”
-Perhaps this heightened awareness will inspire an outpouring of support of encouragement that leads to a more kind and loving world.
+Perhaps this heightened awareness will inspire an outpouring of support of encouragement that leads to more open hands and changed futures.

 *For further help/information: